nopnop2002/esp-idf-sx127x/README.md

 # Changes from the original
 - Added support for ESP32S2 and ESP32C3.
 - I left the control of CS to the driver.
-- Added a sample of pingpong.
+- Added a sample of ping-pong.

 # Software requirements
 esp-idf v4.4 or later.